twcook/s3model.github.io/userguide/docs/_sources/Ontology.rst.txt

 The Ontology
 ============

-The S3Model ontology is an :ref:`upper ontology <upper-ontology>` defining the components of the reference model and constraint models.
+The S3Model ontology is an `upper ontology <https://s3model.com/specifications/docs/glossary.html#upper-ontology>`_ defining the components of the reference model and constraint models.
 This upper ontology supports the broad semantic interoperability across all S3Model data models.

 Purpose
 -------